MarcinGal/react-save-counter-to-local-storage/README.md

 Save Counter to local storage app.

-With this app you can increase and decreasae by 1 or 5 the number saved in local storage.
+With this app you can increase and decreasae by 1 or 5 number saved in local storage.

 You can also reset this number to initial value.